• Skip to main content

 Culture – our racial background, as well as the culture of an individual’s regional area, and local community shape values and expectations.
 Compare the culture of rural and metropolitan workplaces, or Australian and Asian cultures.

 Modern workplaces have a commitment to a diverse workforce to reflect our multicultural society with the talent and benefits that it offers.
-When choosing a job, organisational cultures vary.
+When choosing a job, organizational cultures vary.

 Company culture is the personality of the company.
 It defines the environment in which employees work.
-Some organisations will be positive and exciting, others can be stressful.
-An organisation can have an employee focus, whilst other organisations have a bottom-line results culture.
+Some organizations will be positive and exciting, others can be stressful.
+An organization can have an employee focus, whilst other organizations have a bottom-line results culture.

 Changes in the economy and job market – our career choices are made within the context of society and the economy.
 Events in our lives affect the choices that we make and how our careers develop.
 During a downturn with fewer jobs, individuals may choose to study.
 It was common during the global financial crisis when many people were laid off work, return to study either to retrain or study for higher qualifications in their field.